j00022/P_C_Problem/README.md

 -f N Specifies the number of milliseconds between the production of each crunchy frog bite.

 -e N Specifies the number of milliseconds between the production of each everlasting escargot sucker.

+Run this program using './mizzo' and any desired flags following it.